Range Rules ADOPTED OCTOBER 4, 2016

 When my firearm is cased, how am I supposed to know which direction it is pointing?

 It is your responsibility to know which direction your cased firearm is pointing!
 A common practice is to mark the exterior of the case to indicate which end conceals the muzzle.
+However, if you open your case and your firearm is pointed in the wrong direction, simply close the case and turn it around.
+Your firearm should be cased with an ECI installed, if possible.

 I just drove 35 miles to the Range only to find out that it was closed?